Football on 5

-Football on 5 is the principal football programme on Channel 5 in the UK.
+Football on 5 is the principal football programme on 5 in the UK.
 The show first ran from May 1997 until July 2012.
 The show returned in August 2015 under the name Football League Tonight.
 The Football on 5 name was revived starting with the 2016–17 English Football League season.

 First match

 Channel 5's first live football match was in May 1997, shortly after the channel launched.
 It was a 1998 World Cup qualifying match between Poland and England in Chorzów.

 International football

 From 1997 to 2007, Channel 5 showed many away qualifying matches involving the home nations.
 England were shown playing in Poland (twice), Luxembourg, Bulgaria and Albania.
 In fact, the first game against Poland brought in the highest number of viewers the channel has ever seen to date.
 This was the high point of Football on 5's early coverage as they showed all the qualifying campaign for Euro 2000 for England but these qualifying matches have since transferred to the BBC and Sky Sports from 2001 to 2008, ITV from 2008 and Channel 4 in 2022 before switching back to ITV in 2024.

 They also showed Scotland games which included their crucial final qualifier for 1998 FIFA World Cup at home to Latvia, plus trips to Lithuania, Faroe Islands, Czech Republic, Bosnia-Herzegovina, Estonia, Latvia, San Marino, Croatia and Belgium.
 They also showed the second leg of their Euro 2004 play-off with the Netherlands.
 These qualification matches were then shown on Sky Sports before moving to Premier Sports/Viaplay in 2022 and the BBC in 2025.

 Many Ireland away matches were shown in qualification for the 2002 World Cup, these included the away matches against the Netherlands, Portugal, Cyprus, Andorra, and Estonia.
 This stopped in 2002, but was resumed with Ireland's away match in Israel in 2005.
 They showed the second leg of their Euro 2004 play-off with the Netherlands.
 These matches are now on Sky Sports.

 Wales' Euro 2000 qualifiers away to Italy and Bulgaria were and they showed the first Wales football match at the Millennium Stadium against Brazil in 2000.
 They also covered a Northern Ireland's match in Moldova which was their only match on the network.
 These matches have since been shown on Sky Sports, Premier Sports/Viaplay and from 2025, the BBC.

 Channel 5 won the terrestrial UK rights for the FIFA Confederations Cup in 2001, 2003 and 2005, showing a selection of matches including each final.
 Channel 5's coverage of the FIFA Confederations Cup ended after the 2005 tournament, as BBC Sport won the rights and covered the event on BBC Red Button or BBC Three.